Matt-CB/TwitterAccountAnalyzer/README.md

 The repository contains several files and folders that are necessary for the functioning of the analyzer.
 Here's a description of each of them:

-- `.env`: This file contains the environment variables and libraries required for running the project.
 - `.images`: This folder contains the Twitter logo used the user interface.
 - `.tweets`: This folder stores all the generated and analyzed tweets.
 - `app.py`: This is the main file of the project.
 It contains the main code of the application, including the user interface and the logic for tweet generation and analysis.